Edith Fellows: Child star

 In 1935, Fellows appeared in Gregory La Cava's She Married Her Boss (1935) as Melvyn Douglas's deceitful daughter who is tamed when Claudette Colbert "spanks the daylight out of her" with a hairbrush.
 Her performance landed her a seven-year contract with Columbia Pictures and she became a star at the age of twelve.
-With her first Columbia films,One-Way Ticket, And So They Were Married, and Tugboat Princess, she continued to be typecast as the orphan or street urchin.
+With her first Columbia films, One-Way Ticket, And So They Were Married, and Tugboat Princess, she continued to be typecast as the orphan or street urchin.
 In the fall of 1936, her popularity was helped significantly by her co-starring role opposite Bing Crosby in Pennies from Heaven, in which she played a tough, precocious orphan protected by Crosby's singing vagabond.
 Whereas in previous films her robust character was tamed by a swift spanking, in this film she is "soothed by the crooning of Crosby, particularly the title song sung to her during a thunderstorm."
 In his review in The New York Times, Frank S. Nugent singled out Fellows's performance writing:

 The chief honors properly belong to little Miss Fellows.
 Hers really is an exceptional performance for a youngster, skirting the perils of bathos in her tender scenes and playing her rebellious ones with comic impertinence.

+Columbia continued to cast Edith Fellows in juvenile leads, including Tugboat Princess (1936), Little Miss Roughneck (1938), and The Little Adventuress (1938).
+She also was the senior member of The Five Little Peppers (1939-40) in Columbia's series of homespun family stories.
+Toward the end of her tenure at Columbia she wrote an original story for what became her last Columbia picture, Her First Beau, and included a sidekick role for her offscreen friend Millie Lou.
+The script went into production, but Fellows received an unsettling surprise: Jane Withers was loaned out by 20th Century-Fox to play the lead, replacing Fellows as the star, and Fellows was reduced to playing "Millie Lou."

+Fellows continued to make films through the early 1940s, but she was no longer a child, and demand for diminutive film actresses (she was 4 feet, 10.5 inches tall) was negligible.
+Now released from Columbia, Fellows found work at the smaller, independent studios Monogram Pictures, Republic Pictures, and finally Producers Releasing Corporation (PRC Pictures).
+Two of the films were Gene Autry westerns (Heart of the Rio Grande and Stardust on the Sage), which showcased her fine singing voice.
+After the PRC assignment (Girls Town, 1943), she left the screen.